-Purchase Commitments - The Company had purchase commitments aggregating approximately \$273.4 million at December 31, 2021, which represent commitments made by the Company and its subsidiaries to various suppliers of raw materials for the production of its products.
+Purchase Commitments - The Company had purchase commitments aggregating approximately \$328.0 million at December 31, 2022, which represented commitments made by the Company and its subsidiaries to various suppliers of raw materials for the production of its products.
 These obligations vary in terms, but are generally satisfied within one year.

-The Company purchases various raw material items, including, but not limited to, flavors, ingredients, supplement ingredients, containers, milk, glucose, sucralose, cream and protein, from a limited number of suppliers.
+The Company purchases various raw material items, including, but not limited to, flavors, ingredients, supplement ingredients, containers, milk, glucose, sucralose and cream, from a limited number of suppliers.
 An interruption in supply from any of such resources could result in the Company's inability to produce certain products for limited or possibly extended periods of time.
-The aggregate value of purchases from suppliers of such limited resources described above for the years ended December 31, 2021, 2020 and 2019 was \$698.0 million, \$401.8 million and \$335.3 million, respectively.
+The aggregate value of purchases from suppliers of such limited resources described above for the years ended December 31, 2022, 2021 and 2020 was \$666.1 million, \$698.0 million and \$401.8 million, respectively.